ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### Same Pattern, Multiple Applications

 One of the core strengths of Docker is the ability to isolate and manage applications in their individual containers.
 This means you can deploy numerous applications, each from its separate GitHub repository, onto the same Linux server.
 All these applications can coexist and operate independently, provided each one is correctly dockerized.
-The release pattern remains unchanged and consistently easy to apply.
+The release pattern remains unchanged and consistent to apply.

 ```markdown
 1. MyApp1/ -> GitHub Repo 1 -> Docker Image 1 -> Server (Container 1)